Sally McNeil: Body building and wrestling

 McNeil started bodybuilding during her service at Camp Pendleton in 1987.
 In her first competition in February 1987, she placed fourth.
 She won the U.S. Armed Services Physique Championship twice in the late 1980s.

-In 1990, McNeil relocated to Oceanside, California with her husband, Ray, and their two children.
-McNeil and Ray both aspired to become professional bodybuilders, but were unanble to meet their expenses.
+In 1990, McNeil relocated to Oceanside, California with her husband, Ray, and her two children.
+McNeil and Ray both aspired to become professional bodybuilders, but were unable to meet their expenses.
 McNeil began a career wrestling men on video for $300 an hour, earning her the moniker Killer Sally.
 She was trained by videomaker Bill Wick, husband of Kay Baxter.
 She also worked as a female submission wrestler and performed muscle worship sessions with men.
 While the acts were inherently sexual for the buyer, McNeil denies ever having sexual relations during them.
 She said she did not enjoy the work, but found that the income outweighed what she labeled a "dark side."
 She was making enough money to enable Ray to leave the Marines and concentrate on his own bodybuilding career.

 Personal life

 McNeil met her first husband, Anthony Lowden, at Parris Island, while serving in the U.S. Marines.
-The two were married for four years and had two children: Shantina, John, and a third child that McNeil had from another man.
+The two were married for four years and had two children: Shantina and John.
 McNeil described Lowden as abusive towards the end of their marriage.

 While she was in the process of transferring to Camp Pendleton, McNeil filed for divorce from Lowden and was awarded custody of their two oldest children.
 The third child was put up for adoption.